-You may have heard of kegel exercise, but unless you’ve tried them yourself then you’re probably still wondering: what are kegels?
+You may have heard of kegel exercise, but unless you’ve tried them yourself you’re probably still wondering: What are kegels?
 Kegel exercises or kegels are simple and discreet exercises performed on the “pelvic floor” region of the body, with the goal of strengthening the pelvic floor muscles and improving several uncomfortable symptoms.

 One of the best things about these pelvic floor exercises?
 You can practice kegels anywhere, at any time, and no one will even know you’re doing them!

 How Kegels Strengthen the Pelvic Floor

 Studies have demonstrated that by exercising these specific muscles, meaning practicing series of contracting and then relaxing them, they become stronger and better able to control unwanted symptoms.
-(1) Most people are able to see results from kegel exercises within four to eight weeks of regularly practicing them, although for some people it takes up to several months to see a real improvement in pelvic strength.
+Most people are able to see results from kegel exercises within four to eight weeks of regularly practicing them, although for some people it takes up to several months to see real improvement in pelvic strength.

 Many people falsely believe that there are only kegel exercises for women, but kegel exercises for men are the same and can be just as beneficial.